Warsaw Confederation: Election and impact on Poland's religious and political landscape

-After the victorious Livonian campaign of Stephen Báthory against the Tsardom of Moscow, when a ten-year truce was concluded in the Truce of Yam-Zapolsky in 1582 through the mediation of Jesuit Antonio Possevino, King Stephen, with the cooperation of Pope Sixtus V, organised an anti-Ottoman league, which was to include the kingdoms of Spain, Germany, Poland, Republic of Venice, and the Tsardom of Moscow.
+After the victorious Livonian campaign of Stephen Báthory against the Tsardom of Moscow, when a ten-year truce was concluded in the Truce of Yam-Zapolsky in 1582 through the mediation of Jesuit Antonio Possevino, King Stephen, with the cooperation of Pope Sixtus V, organised an anti-Ottoman league, which was to include the kingdoms of Spain, Germany, Poland–Lithuania, Republic of Venice, and the Tsardom of Moscow.
 The league was also supported by the nobility.
 The death of the king on 12 December 1586 hindered the realisation of the league's plans.
 Sixtus V, speaking at a public consistory on 7 January 1587, tearfully remarked on the king's death: "We had placed great hopes in him, we had already sent him financial aid for a certain undertaking [...], we consider his unexpected death as a punishment for our sins.
 In misfortune, however, we do not lose our heads, for we have the assurance that Christ will not abandon us."
 Although the king was a devout Catholic, he upheld religious tolerance.
 He did not allow anti-Protestant actions, adhered to the Warsaw Confederation, and upon hearing of actions against dissenters in Kraków, issued an ordinance against the perpetrators of the riots.
 In 1581, he sent a mandate to Vilnius, noting that he had sworn to uphold the confederation and wished to maintain it, "leaving each person's conscience in matters of faith to the judgment of God."

 Decline

-Warsaw Confederation did not include means to enforce it's articles and while taking some effect, it couldn't surpass Polish custom law which required consent from both secular and ecclesiastical estates.
+Warsaw Confederation did not include means to enforce its articles and while taking some effect, it couldn't surpass Polish custom law which required consent from both secular and ecclesiastical estates.
 Catholic bishops had not given their consent and moreover started to challenge it making appeals to the king.
 With the rise of Counter-Reformation, non-Catholic religious groups gradually went back to being oppressed.
 Provisions of the Warsaw Confederation were also only binding to nobleman, which meant they did not apply to peasants and residents of the cities.
 And while that was not the issue in Orthodox-dominated cities, in Catholic-controlled cities it led to further restrictions of non-Catholics.
 For example in 1572 Orthodox Ruthenians in Lviv were granted the same rights with Polish Catholics, but king's decree was ignored by Catholic-controlled city council claiming that it had contravened the city's rights and privileges.
 The situation remained unchanged even after local Ruthenians had converted to Greek Catholicism.

 By the 1590s, there were anti-Jewish outbreaks in Poznań, Lublin, Kraków, Vilnius and Kyiv.
 And in 1596 after Union of Brest, Orthodox church was outlawed by the Crown.